-Team design project, assessed by written report and oral presentation Characterisation of Materials or Materials Modelling module, assessed by written report Industrial visits
+Team design project, assessed by written report and oral presentation 'Introduction to Materials Modelling' module, assessed by written report 'Characterisation of Materials' or 'Atomistic Modelling' module, assessed by written report Industrial visits

 (At the start of Year 3 it is possible to transfer to a 3-year BA degree in Materials Science, graduating at the end of Year 3.
 A student opting to do this takes a smaller set of materials option lecture courses and carries out a literature-based research module.
 The BA degree is not accredited by the IOM3/UK Engineering Council.
 This option is intended for the occasional student who may change their mind about their career path while following our M.Eng programme.)